dreadwing5/algorithm-visualizer/README.md

 - [ ] Button for generating new array
 - [ ] Add Slider for array size and animation speed
 - [ ] Implement Bubble Sort
-- [ ] Add Graphs to show shorting algorithm
+- [ ] Add Graphs to show sorting algorithm